dhsoon02/Efficient-CNN/README.md

-# raspbot_project
-🐟 DGIST Team Project
+# 🐟 DGIST Team Project

 In this project, we will use raspbot on a Raspberry Pi 4 to perform tasks such as line tracking, QR code recognition, and control device design in C, C++.

 ## Project Description